Arshdeep Bains

-Arshdeep Bains (born January 9, 2001) is a Canadian professional ice hockey left winger for the Vancouver Canucks of the National Hockey League (NHL).
+Arshdeep Singh Bains (born January 9, 2001) is a Canadian professional ice hockey left winger for the Abbotsford Canucks of the American Hockey League while under contract with the Vancouver Canucks of the National Hockey League (NHL).

 Early life

 Bains was born on January 9, 2001 to a Punjabi Canadian Sikh family in Surrey, British Columbia, Canada.
 His parents immigrated to Canada from Punjab, India, in 1982.
 Bains first learned to skate in Newton, Surrey, and his family later moved to Cloverdale, Surrey.
 Bains played in the Surrey Minor Hockey League as a child.
 He began playing ice hockey after playing mini-sticks and road hockey with his older brothers.
 As Bains was raised in Metro Vancouver, he grew up idolizing the Vancouver Canucks and has been a lifelong fan of the hometown team.

 While growing up in Surrey, Bains began playing AAA ice hockey with the Burnaby Winter Club Bruins.
 He was also a member of the BC Junior Canucks that competed at the 2011 Brick Hockey Invitational Hockey Tournament.
 In 2012, he was the top scorer in the Bell Capital Cup tournament as he led the Burnaby Winter Club Bruins to a championship win.
 Following the Bruins, Bains enrolled at Delta Hockey Academy where he played on their U15 Prep team in the Canadian Sport School Hockey League.

 After being passed over in the Western Hockey League (WHL) Draft, Bains was recruited to attend the Red Deer Rebels rookie camp.
 When he failed to make the team, Bains played one season with the Vancouver North East Chiefs U18 AAA team during the 2016–17 season.
 The following season, he again attended the Rebels training camp but was returned to the Valley West Hawks of the BC Hockey Major Midget League (BCMML).